Facilitating employee training programs in large organizations

 To resolve this tension, an LMS should facilitate learning through:

-an indicator of the user’s progress toward completion
+An indicator of the trainee’s progress toward completion.

-In order to meet our deadline, we’d have to borrow patterns from existing LMS models, so we consulted prominent platforms.
-Three in particular inspired us.
+In order to meet our deadline, we had to borrow patterns from existing LMS models.
+We consulted many platforms.
+Three prominent ones in particular inspired us.

 Interface:

-Minimalist aesthetic reliant on text, white space, and small icons to direct the user’s attention
+Minimalist aesthetic reliant on text, white space, and small icons.

 The company already had a style guide for its website.
 Consisting of bold purples and blues and legible sans-serif fonts, it seemed suitable to the LMS.
 To confirm this, we gathered imagery reflecting important ideas for the LMS to convey to users: